 A well-rounded exercise regiment on an all-in-one home gym will provide you with the necessary strength training you need to maintain a healthy life.
 Perhaps the one drawback you'll have to overcome is the lack of a cardiovascular element.
 All-in-one exercise systems don't have a way to provide that sort of activity.
 If you have the room and extra cash in your budget, you can add a treadmill, elliptical machine or stationary bike.
 These machines round out your exercise regiment.
 Treadmills are collapsible and may be better if you need to conserve space.
 Other types of machines are bulkier and need more room.
 Of course, you can save money and space by hitting the pavement with a good set of running shoes.
 Jogging or running is a perfect compliment to strength training on an all-in-one system and the best part about it is that it's free and the scenery changes, too.

 If you prefer working out in the comfort of your own home, an all-in-one home gym may be the perfect solution for you.
-For more on other all-in-one technologies at HowStuffWorks.com, work out the links on the next page.
+For more on other all-in-one technologies at HowStuffWorks.com, work out the links below.